 11. Pokemon HeartGold and Pokemon SoulSilver

-These are widely considered to be the bestremakes ever created, bringing all kinds of modern gameplay mechanics to the original Pokemon Silver and Pokemon Gold designs.
+These are widely considered to be the best Pokemon remakes ever created, bringing all kinds of modern gameplay mechanics to the original Pokemon Silver and Pokemon Gold designs.
 They allowed for online Pokemon trading and battles via the company’s now-defunct Nintendo Wi-Fi Connection and featured a slew of new touchscreen-enabled mini-games, including the fiendishly addictive Voltorb Flip.
 These games also allow your top Pokemon to follow you around on-screen throughout the entire game, echoing what the original series did in Pokemon Yellow with Pikachu.
-The titles also received significant graphical and audio upgrades, both of which still hold up today.
+The titles also received significant graphical and audio upgrades, both of which still hold up today as some of the best Pokemon games.

 10. Mario and Luigi: Bowser’s Inside Story

-This is the best Mario-and-Luigi action RPG ever made, full stop.
+This is the best Mario-and-Luigi action RPG ever made, full stop, and a great Mario game in general.
 The script is one of the funniest things to ever come from Nintendo, which is saying a lot.
 The gameplay is further refined from previous entries in the franchise, and the graphics ooze style and detail.
 Bowser is also a fully playable character, with his own move set and hilarious animations.
-This game has remained popular throughout the years and was recently remade and released for thefamily of systems.
+This game has remained popular throughout the years and was recently remade and released for the Nintendo 3DS family of systems.

 9. Castlevania: Dawn of Sorrow